Partrester12/Vicky3BuildingEffeciencyOptimizer/README.md

 ![kuva](https://github.com/Partrester12/Vicky3BuildingEffeciencyOptimizer/assets/49076600/4800dfa3-b6da-4e8d-bb52-85a7fe3cef92)

-...And a comparison between the results given by this program compared to the example in Generalist Gaming's spreadsheet
+...And a comparison between the results given by this program compared to the example in Generalist Gaming's spreadsheet.
+As you can see, you can make the numbers go up!
+(Equi.
+Effic. aren't exactly equal since I rounded them to one decimal)

 ![kuva](https://github.com/Partrester12/Vicky3BuildingEffeciencyOptimizer/assets/49076600/85f3cf9f-b56d-4d8e-8eaf-53a05fe2d731)